Baughn/background-process-manager/README.md

 ### Zero-Downtime Restart

 When you call `restart`:
+1. Manual restart flag is set to prevent crash monitor interference
-1. Build starts in the background
+2. Build starts in the background (while old process keeps running)
-2. Old process keeps running
 3. Once build completes, old process is stopped (SIGTERM, 5s grace period, then SIGKILL)
 4. New process starts immediately
+5. Manual restart flag is cleared

 This means compilation time doesn't add to downtime - only the brief moment to swap processes.
+The manual restart flag ensures the crash monitor doesn't interfere and that the restart isn't counted as a crash.

 ### Direnv Support